What Should The Correct Bear Market Definition Be?

 Therefore, we have found a possibly better suggestion.
 In his groundbreaking book, "After A Crash: Bear Market Money Making", trading and financial legend Harry D. Schultz suggests that a 'bear' is "an investor or trader who believes the trend of stock prices is down and trades or invests with that trend by selling his stock and / or selling short".

-Returning again to 'Uncle' Harry, in his most recent (1988) version of the book, he lists the bear markets in the United States stock market between 1900 and 1987.
+Returning again to 'Uncle' Harry, in his most recent (1988) version of the book, he lists the bear markets in the United States between 1900 and 1987.
 In total, he suggests that there were actually 21 in 79 years.

 He averages this to be a bear market every three and three quarter years, suggesting that for a 'long-term' investor, they "are frequent enough to be impossible to avoid them or to avoid their losses.
 Thus the investor must try to understand bear markets better.
 Otherwise, the profits from the previous bull market are usually wiped out."